 The next BAC member to finish was Jud Kirk, who came in 74th in a time of 33:42.
 Again it was slightly down on his time last year when he did 32:24.
 Unfortunately he found that he just didn’t have enough in the legs on the day.
 Jud has been focusing a bit more on triathlons recently so that may have been a factor.
 He did still place 5th in the M55 category though.

 In another race of a much shorter distance than she is usually used to Linn Erixon Sahlström put in a very solid display taking 86th position and 9th placed lady.
 Linn was 4th in the F35 category.

 Finishing as the 11th woman over the line, Joy Wright clocked a stellar time of 35:09, putting her 91st overall.
 Joy is now reaching the end of her track season and will soon begin to refocus her efforts on road running.
 She was 2nd in the F45 category.

-Next to cross the line for BAC was Steve Parsons, who finished in a time of 35:57, putting him in 105th place and 32nd in the M35 category.
+Next to cross the line for BAC was Steve Parsons, who finished in a time of 35:57, giving him a fantastic new PB.
+It put him in 105th place and 32nd in the M35 category.
 After a little bit of time out Steve is now getting back to running more regularly and appears to be progressing well.

 Despite having completed a 22 mile training run the day before in preparation for the forthcoming Bournemouth Marathon, Tamzin Petersen still managed to do her bit for team, clocking as time of 37:01.
 This put her in 121st place overall and 25th woman.
 This also meant she was 6th in the SW category.